City-of-Memphis-Wastewater/xlimsprep/README.md

 - Add configuration TOML file in /configs/ for controlling the skip row value for data frame CSV import.
 - Add /src/wipe.py file for wiping exisiting example data in /imports/, /exports/, and /page/.
 - Drive the contents in /page/ based on export when running /src/main.py.
 Currently /page/ is built manually.

+These above goals will modularize the code to be useful for sanitizing data (into a wide format) beyond X-LIMS downloads.

 # AI Disclaimer: